elabftw/elabdoc/doc/install.rst

 Prerequisites
 -------------

 eLabFTW uses `Docker containers <https://www.docker.com/what-docker>`_.
-This saves you from dealing with a ton of dependencies, as everything is packed in a container.
+This saves you from dealing with a ton of dependencies and several configuration files, as everything is packed in a container.
 But we still need a few programs installed before we can get started.

+If you don't have a server, look at the documentation to rent one: :ref:`Install in the cloud <install-cloud>`.

 Dependencies:
 `````````````